jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02.md

 This is Pigou’s Theory of Unemployment, which is the only detailed account of the classical theory of employment*.
 <!-- [3] -->

-> Superphysics Note: Adam Smith has a more complete version in the Wealth of Nations Book 1, Chapters 6-9.
-But no one seems to bother to check it
+{{< n n="Adam Smith has a more complete version in the Wealth of Nations Book 1, Chapters 6-9.
+But no one seems to bother to check it " >}}